Our verdict

 Reebok Nano X2 (left) vs. Reebok Nano X2 TR, its outdoor counterpart (right)

-The Reebok Nano X2 is indeed among the breeziest training shoes we've tested.
+The Reebok Nano X2 is among the breeziest training shoes we've tested.
 As you can see from our breathability tests, the material easily passes lots of smoke and light through it.
 We rated the shoe's ventilation as 4 out of 5 where 5 is the most breathable.

 Our Dremel test confirmed that the Nano X2 doesn't skimp on durability either.
 Its knit upper doesn't have any thick synthetic overlays but still shows an incredible level of wear resistance.